Ray-Young/ray-young.github.io/_posts/2017-05-22-CARPE-DIEM.md

 tags: [Personal]
 ---

-CARPE DIEM is a short pharse from Lingua Latīna, means seize the time.
+'CARPE DIEM' is a short pharse from Lingua Latīna, means seize the time.
+Each time I come to the crossroads of life, it raises from my deep side.
+"CARPE DIEM, CARPE DIEM...".

+I really love the quotes from Dead Poets Society, when John Keating explains 'CARPE DIEM' to his students.

-Because we are food for worms
+"Because we are food for worms

 Because believe it or not, each and every one of us is one day going to stop breathing, turn cold and die